Food safety auditing

 To obtain FeedSafe® accreditation, feed manufacturers are required to undergo annual site audits conducted by independent third-party food safety auditors.

-The FeedSafe® audit checklist is utilised by auditors and feed mills to assess compliance in relation to:
+The FeedSafe® audit checklist is utilised by auditors and feed mills to assess compliance concerning:

 - Premises and mill buildings